 ^{} In accordance with the Parent Company's Articles of Association, shareholders are entitled to management fees from policyholders up to 20% of the total premiums written and investment income.
-In its meeting held on 21June 2017, the Board of Directors resolved to calculate management fees at 20% of the profit instead of 20% of revenue as a right to shareholders in the results of policyholders starting from 1 April 2017 until further notice.
+In its meeting held on 21 June 2017, the Board of Directors resolved to calculate management fees at 20% of net profit instead of 20% of revenue as a right to shareholders in the results of policyholders starting from 1 April 2017 until further notice.

-Consolidated statement of policyholders' assets, liabilities and fund
+19- Policyholders' assets, liabilities and fund: